yigitsadic/yigitsadic/README.md

 ✨ By personality, I am curious and open to learn and make experiments with the tools and technologies that I am using.

+## Main areas of interest

+JavaScript, Elixir, Ruby and Golang